Scanners: Plot

-Keller kills Ruth, while Vale and Obrist escape.
-Vale cyberpathically hacks into the computer network using a telephone booth and downloads ephemerol shipment information directly into his mind.
 Keller is killed when the computer explodes during his attempt to intercept Vale.
-Vale and Obrist visit Dr. Frame, someone who is receiving the drug.
+Vale and Obrist visit Dr. Frane, someone who is receiving the drug.
 Obrist encounters a pregnant woman and realizes the woman's fetus has scanned her.
-Vale confronts Dr. Frame and learns that Revok's plan is to prescribe ephemerol to pregnant women, turning their children into scanners.
-Revok's group captures Vale and Obrist and take them to the Biocarbon Amalgamate plant.
+Vale confronts Dr. Frane and learns that Revok's plan is to prescribe ephemerol to pregnant women, turning their children into scanners.
+Revok's group captures Vale and Obrist and takes them to the Biocarbon Amalgamate plant.